Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 #### Function or Class?

-In the case outlined above there is a pretty strong case for not going with the more heavy-weight option of a class and stick with a simple function.
+In the case outlined above, there is a pretty strong case for not going with the more heavy-weight option of a class and sticking with a simple function.
 Is there a rule then, that governs when you should use one over the other?
-Kinda and no...but we do have a good solution to the problem.
-So let's discuss that.
+Yes and no. Let's discuss how we make the decision of whether or not to use a class.

-Generally with think of use cases for classes as ones that align with the principles of OOP, the inheritance, encapsulation and polymorphism.
-If we think that we are in a situation where encapsulation, having multiple layers of abstraction that between the user and their data, all of which make sense to bundle together, then using classes makes sense.
+Generally we think of use cases for classes as ones that align with the principles of OOP - **inheritance**, **encapsulation**, and **polymorphism**.
+If we think that we are in a situation where encapsulation (having multiple layers of abstraction between the user and their data) makes sense, then using classes makes sense.

-Yes.
-This all seems a little hand wavy, but the method of reasoning is quite sound.
-In addition we have access to another amazing tool to make our decision process easier, **refactoring**.
-Refactoring is the process of restructuring your code without changing it's behavior.
-When we took advantage of function abstraction in the other lecture and changed the internals of `update_counts()` we were actually refactoring.
+This probably all seems a little hand wavy, but the method of reasoning is quite sound.
+In addition, we have access to another amazing tool to make our decision process easier - **refactoring**. **Refactoring** is the process of restructuring your code without changing it's behavior.
+When we took advantage of function abstraction in the other lecture and changed the internals of `update_counts()`, we were actually refactoring.

 Refactoring can also be a more overhauling process, wherein you change the entire structure of your programs.
-To illustrate this lets look at a problem that extends the one we solved when learning how to make functions work together, the `create_report()` project.
-Along the way we will discuss why the problem would be solved with functions and then talk about when an extension/refactor to a class would be appropriate.
+To illustrate this, lets look at a problem that extends the `create_report()` project that we built when we were learning how to make functions work together.
+Along the way we will discuss why the problem should be solved with functions and then talk about when an extension/refactor to a class would be appropriate.

 ### Python's Multi-paradigmatic Toolbox For the Win